 Balance of Payment Crisis – Reasons

-Some many factors and events can lead to a BOP crisis.
+Some factors and events can lead to a BOP crisis.
 Let us have a look at a few of them.

 A fiscal deficit is a situation when the government’s spending target is more than what it expects to receive.
 And it could be because revenues fall short of the target or the budget.
 The reasons for this can be due to a natural calamity, market inefficiencies, or simply poor planning.
 Further, it may also happen that the government makes new capital expenditures that were not budgeted for initially.
-Or the government is planning to have major welfare spend or large debt obligations are to be paid.
+Or the government is planning to have major welfare spending or large debt obligations are to be paid.

 Current Account Deficit